hu-more-bot/RCJ2025/README.md

-# RCJ2025
+# RCJ2025 (Low-Budget version)
-Software &amp; Hardware for RCJ2025
+This is the low-budget version of the F1 Car for the Hungarian RoboCup Junior competition.

+> More documentation is coming soon!